 So it’s easy to think – yes, I know quite a bit about these, they are very useful, etc. I used to think I was very knowledgeable about them before I started researching in depth.

 And I was astonished to discover the extent they have reached!

 It is not just about online workouts or consultations anymore.
 There are some services that, unexpectedly, have proved to work perfectly fine with the help of a simple video chat.
 Find out about 5 such services in the list below:

 No, I am not talking about the next PS Game or some kind of Virtual Reality entertainment, where you need to wear oversized goggles.
 I am talking about a full-on, escape room experience, with your friends – but it can happen from your own sofa!

-So you have the same mind stimulating, time-restrained, team-work experience, only now you don’t need to get out of your pyjamas to do it.
+So you have the same mind-stimulating, time-restrained, team-work experience, only now you don’t need to get out of your pajamas to do it.
 The activity is great for teams where the members would struggle to get to a physical escape room.

 Online escape rooms are already gaining momentum in many countries which is really great because you can actually try any one of them.
 This effectively expands the market and might increase competition, but it will also provide excellent opportunities for smaller escape room owners to reach more customers.

 Online babysitting?!
 How does that even work?!
 Ok, we are not talking about a fully functional nanny who you can hire to look after the kids during date night.
 But there are many things an online nanny can help you with.
 We tend to think that sitters are only needed when we have to leave the kids alone at home.
 But the COVID-19 pandemic proved us wrong, because it returned daily childcare back into the hands of parents.
 Working parents.
 Full-time working parents.
 And that proved difficult for many.